The Greybull Pit is a hybrid breed that brings together the Greyhound with the American Pit Bull Terrier.

-This breed can become very bored quite quickly and that can lead to destructive behavior which needs to be avoided.
+This breed can become very bored quite quickly and that can lead to destructive behavior that needs to be avoided.

-The breed does have a tendency to want to chase after small animals as it believes them to be prey.
+The breed does tend to want to chase after small animals as it believes them to be prey.

 Letting them loose on a walk may not be the best idea, but then that is why having a yard that is fenced in for them is also a good idea.